The-Microservice-Dungeon/docs/docs/robot/robot.md

 Robot service: validate robot position and do the upgrade (answer is success or failure)

-After that the trading services is trowing an event, which the player has to conusme to be informed abeout succes or failure of his command.
+After that the trading services is throwing an event, which the player has to consume to be informed about success or failure of his command.
 This is seen as a `trade` by the trading service.
 [Trading Service Deep Dive](/tradingIntro.md)

 The robot service only has to validate the position of the given robot and check if the bought upgrade is possible.

-Upgrade Status: robot receives the data from trading if upgrades are bought, stores this and tracks the multiplier (which is dependant on the total bought upgrades for each robot)
+Upgrade Status: robot receives the data from trading if upgrades are bought, stores this and tracks the multiplier (which is dependent on the total bought upgrades for each robot)

 ## Additional usefull REST calls

-The next REST call can be used to get all robots.For example to check if the robot is belonging to the specific player, or to evaluete how many robots a player has.
+The next REST call can be used to get all robots.
+For example to check if the robot is belonging to the specific player, or to evaluate how many robots a player has.

 >**GET**

         http://{defaultHost}/robots

 The trading service uses, in addition to the above written, theses REST calls to the robot service, to communicate trading command transactions.
-Again the Trading Service is throwing the events that can be interpreted by the player.
+Again, the Trading Service is throwing the events that can be interpreted by the player.

-* Instead of using the regenerate action of the robot you could buy a full health or energy regeneration from a spacestation.
+* Instead of using the regenerate action of the robot you could buy a full health or energy regeneration from a space station.
 This is communicated by the trading service in the following way.

 >**POST**